sjrankin/VersionUpdater/README.md

 VersionUpdater takes two command line parameters:
 1) The project's version information file (usually `Versioning.swift`) that must be a `.swift` file.
 2) An optional read me file.
 The version information file must be the first parameter, and if specified, the read me file the second parameter.
 This must be a markdown file.
+3) An optional Info.plist file.
+The files short version (which is really the app's version) and version (which is really the build number) fields are updated with information from the Versioning file.